 Deck the DIY Greenhouse Porch

 First, the exterior is filled with foraged greenery from around our property.
 The DIY cedar garland was a quick and easy project, in addition to the cedar and pine wreath.

 Even the rock wall received a festive pine wreath.

 Be sure to see The Secret to Making Fresh Cedar Garland.

 Foraged DIY Christmas Decor

-Here you can see that cedar, pine, pinecones, holly and magnolia were used to transform the front of the DIY Greenhouse for the holidays.
+Gathering from around the property, cedar, pine, pinecones, holly, and magnolia were used to transform the front of the DIY Greenhouse for the holidays.

 Thrifted Containers Filled with Greenery